 BUS 335 Consumer Behavior

-The analysis and interpretation of consumer buying behavior, stressing the contributions of psychology, economics and sociocultural influences.
+The analysis and interpretation of consumer buying behavior, stressing the contributions of psychology, economic and sociocultural influences.
 Contemporary models of consumer behavior are studied, emphasizing the relationship of behavioral science theory to marketing management decision making.
 Prerequisite: BUS 230.
-Fall Term, Evening; Spring Term, Day.
+Fall Term, evening; Spring Term, day.

 BUS 336 Marketing Research

 A study of research methods and the collection and use of internal and external information for analysis and decision making in marketing problems.
 Prerequisites: BUS 230 and MTH 345.
 Fall Term, day; Spring Term, evening.

 Principles underlying the financial management of a business enterprise.
 Among the topics discussed are financial analysis and planning, working capital management and basic capital budgeting.
 Prerequisites: BUS 261 and 262, ECO 210 and 211, MTH 151 or 162 and 345; Proficiency in spreadsheet software required; junior standing or consent of instructor.
 Fall Term, Spring Term; Summer Term, evening.